PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 user_settings_filename(filename=None, path=None)
 ```

 If you set only the path, then the filename will default to the value already described.
-If you set only the filename, then the path will be the default path is dependent on your operating system.
+If you set only the filename, then the path will be the default path depending on your operating system.
 See the table above for the locations for each OS.

 ```python
 import PySimpleGUI as sg